nayracoop/nayra-cms-api/docs/users.md

       }
     ```
 	- 401: Unauthorized
-	- 404: User not found  ("Validation error"?? i dont think so)
+	- 404: User not found

 **errores**
 	- No authentication header >  AuthenticationError(5, 401, "Not authenticated."); (maybe a better text in here)  [checkJWT]
 	- User in JWT does not exist >  AuthenticationError(7, 401, "Not authenticated."); (maybe a better text in here)  [passport conf]
 	- If JWT authentication does not return a user > 401 "invalid authorization code"(maybe a better text in here, and pass it upwards)   [checkJWT]
   - ASSERT type ID object: 422 "ValidationError" ID is not a valid id object
-  - ID NON existent in db : 404 "ValidationError" Users not found

 ### `PUT` Update user by ID